subquery/documentation/docs/quickstart/quickstart_chains/polkadot.md

 The goal of this quick guide is to adapt the standard starter project and start indexing all transfers from Polkadot.

-**Important:** Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md).
+**Important:** Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md) section.

-Let's now update these configurations one by one.
+Now, let's move forward and update these configurations.

 ## 1. Make Changes to Your Project

-Previously, in the [SubQuery CLI](../quickstart.md) section, 3 key files were noted.
+Previously, in the [SubQuery CLI](../quickstart.md) section, you must have noted [3 key files](../quickstart.md#3-make-changes-to-your-project).
 Let's begin updating them one by one.

 ### 1.1 Update Your GraphQL Schema File